Pointers in C

 What You Learned:

-- ✓& operator: Gets address of a variable
+- ✓& operator: Gets the address of a variable

-- ✓* operator: Dereferences (gets value at address)
+- ✓* operator: Gets the value at an address (dereference)